 - Bake the cake uncovered for 32-38 minutes at 350º F, rotating the pan halfway through, until golden brown on top.

 - When cake done is baking and still warm, brush on 1/4 cup of heavy cream all over the cake.
-This is what prevents a hard crust from forming and adds extra moisture to the cake!
-It’s a must!
+This is what prevents a hard crust from forming and adds extra moisture to the cake.
+It’s a gamechanger!

-This king cake recipe is inspired by my hometown bakery in New Orleans East, Dong Phuong Bakery.
+This soft, moist, and fluffy king cake recipe is inspired by my hometown bakery in New Orleans East, Dong Phuong Bakery.
 The brioche, ring-less king cake is a unique take on the traditional and is absolutely delicious!
 Recipe makes a large king cake, great for groups.
 See notes for making a smaller size.